 3 tbsp. butter, melted

 Do not remove the slow cooker's lid while the yams are cooking.
-This lets heat escape, interrupts the cooking process and will prolong the cook time for your yams.
+This lets heat escape, interrupts the cooking process and will prolong the cooking time for your yams.